Nature of Topological Phase Transition of Kitaev Quantum Spin Liquids

-As expected, a relatively small Ising exchange $J$ leads to a first-order transition to an antiferromagnetic state.
+As expected, a small Ising exchange $J$ leads to a first-order transition to a magnetically ordered state \cite{Saheli+24,Schaffer+12,Nasu+17}.
 Importantly, a continuous topological phase transition between a gapless and a gapped Kitaev QSL still occurs for sufficiently small $J$.
 The insets of Fig.~\ref{figure2} show the evolution of the mean-field dispersion across this transition.
 While the gapless $\hat\psi$ Majorana modes behave in the same way as for the pure anisotropic Kitaev model, a key difference is that the gapped $\hat \eta$ modes become dispersive.

 In order to understand the nature of the topological quantum phase transition, it is essential to include fluctuations beyond mean-field theory, arising from the interaction vertex.
-We recast the problem using a Grassmann path integral with action
+We recast the problem using a Grassmann path integral with action \cite{MajoranaPI}